-Q1.
+- Q1.
 Basic SME effect (quantities).
 Did the introduction of bank capital and liquidity reforms impact lending to SMEs by those banks that had been ex ante more exposed to the reforms, i.e. with lower capitalisation or liquidity ratios in the period before reform announcement?
-Was the effect transitory or persistent over the entire post reform period?
+Was the effect transitory or persistent over the entire post reform period? - Q2.
+Differential SME effect.
+Were the effects of the reforms, where detected, relatively stronger for SMEs than for larger firms?
+Did the share of SME lending go down on average over the period after reforms became effective? - Q3.
+SME terms and conditions.
+Did G20 regulatory reforms impact SME credit in terms of maturity, collateralisation or cost (interest rates)? - Q4.
+Reallocation effect.
+Were some types of SME relatively more affected than others by the reforms?
+Did the composition of borrowing SMEs change over time, e.g. in that relatively more credit was extended to more creditworthy borrowers?

-50 The evaluation could not obtain results on the effects of the NSFR, given that implementation in many jurisdictions happened too recently and there isn't enough heterogeneity in the data to estimate the effects.
+The evaluation could not obtain results on the effects of the NSFR, given that implementation in many jurisdictions happened too recently and there isn't enough heterogeneity in the data to estimate the effects.

-51 In particular, the evaluation looked at aggregate SME credit (for the FSB survey data), SMEs' borrowing (for firm-level datasets), total on balance sheet SME lending by a specific bank (for bank level datasets), or the outstanding amount that a specific SME has borrowed from a specific bank (for bank-firm level datasets).
+In particular, the evaluation looked at aggregate SME credit (for the FSB survey data), SMEs' borrowing (for firm-level datasets), total on balance sheet SME lending by a specific bank (for bank level datasets), or the outstanding amount that a specific SME has borrowed from a specific bank (for bank-firm level datasets).